 - (i) Employees who are in the Priority Pool and who, as Ph.D. students, held a teaching assistantship appointment in the previous academic year, and who apply to the hiring unit in which they have most recently held an assistantship, shall, per (ii) below, have the right of first refusal for the position in the course which they have most recently held, provided that position is posted in the bargaining unit.
-Where the position is not posted in the bargaining unit, and the provided that position is posted in the bargaining unit. - (ii) Eligible Priority Pool members, per (i) above shall be entitled to exercise this right of first refusal three times.
+Where the position is not posted in the bargaining unit, she shall have first consideration for other positions for which she is qualified in that hiring unit. - (ii) Eligible Priority Pool members, per (i) above shall be entitled to exercise this right of first refusal three times.
 An employee exercises this right either by keeping the position last held or by declining it.
 When the position is not posted in the bargaining unit and an alternative position is found for the employee per (i) above, the employee is not considered to have exercised the right of first refusal.
-It is understood that the alternative position is now the position to which the right of first refusal applies if it is offered again and if the employee has not already exercised this right three times. - NOTE: It is understood that the right of first refusal may be exercised over one full teaching assistantship, or equivalent, in any twelve-month period from May through April.
+It is understood that the alternative position is now the position to which the right of first refusal applies if it is offered again and if the employee has not already exercised this right three times.

+NOTE: It is understood that the right of first refusal may be exercised over one full teaching assistantship, or equivalent, in any twelve-month period from May through April.
 If more than one full teaching assistantship is held in that period, then the right of first refusal applies to the first full teaching assistantship.
-If less than one full teaching assistantship is held, then the right of first refusal applies to the first two half teaching assistantships. - (iii) The right of first refusal does not apply to course director positions.
+If less than one full teaching assistantship is held, then the right of first refusal applies to the first two half teaching assistantships.

+(iii) The right of first refusal does not apply to course director positions.